AtchayaSundaramoorthy/EX-10/README.md

-# APPLICATION USING TCP SOCKETS - CREATING FOR CHAT CLIENT-SERVER
+# APPLICATION USING TCP SOCKETS - FILE TRANSFER PROGRAM

-# EXP: 9
+# EXP: 10

-# DATE:03-05-2023
+# DATE:10-05-2023

 # AIM:
 To write a python program for creating Chat using TCP Sockets Links.